-Whichever civil engineering course you choose, you’ll be in good hands.
+Whichever civil engineering programme you choose, you’ll be in good hands.
 Many of our staff are Chartered Professional Engineers and members of IPENZ and lots of them work in the industry.
 It means you learn current best practice, which is one of the reasons Unitec graduates are now in senior roles in New Zealand and across the globe.

 Programmes and study path

 |PROGRAMME||LEVEL||DURATION||CAREER OPTIONS||START DATES|

 |New Zealand Certificate in Study and Career Preparation (Level 3)||3||Full-time for 16 weeks or part-time options available||Entry into further study at certificate or diploma level.||February or July|

 |Certificate of University Preparation (Level 4)||4||Full-time for 16 weeks or part-time options available||Entry into degree-level study at universities, institutes of technology and polytechnics in New Zealand.||February or July|

 |New Zealand Diploma in Engineering (Civil)||6||Full-time for two years or part-time options available||Civil or structural engineering employment with a civil engineering consulting practice, Engineering laboratory operation and management, Civil or structural engineering employment with a civil engineering contractor, Site and project engineer||February or July|